Our history

 Generation of formal jobs

-Fair trade advisory
+Fair trade counseling

 Access to a global market

-Generation of a strengthened community
+Generation of strengthened community

 Marilú Hernández, Founder